scriptkid-py/chouieur-food/RENDER_DEPLOYMENT_GUIDE.md

 3. **"Could not find a production build in the '.next' directory"**
    - ✅ **Fixed**: All build dependencies moved to main dependencies
-   - Build command now includes success confirmation
+   - Build verification script added to ensure build integrity
-   - Make sure build completes successfully before start command runs
+   - Use `npm run render-build` and `npm run render-start` for enhanced verification

 4. **Environment Variables Not Loading**
    - Make sure all `NEXT_PUBLIC_` variables are set